Teddy22/cnntwitter/README.md

 A NodeJS app that opens to a single webpage which displays a twitter feed based on default or input Twitterhandles.

 ## Requirements
 You need to have Node installed on your local machine to follow these instructions.
 You may also need git.
-Ensure you can run git, node and npm command from your terminal.
+Ensure you can run <code>git</code>, <code>node</code> and <code>npm</code> commands from your terminal.

 ## Download to your local computer
 <code>git clone https://github.com/Teddy22/cnntwitter</code>